pretalx/pretalx/doc/developer/plugins/plugins.rst

    (env)$ cookiecutter https://github.com/pretalx/pretalx-plugin-cookiecutter

 This will ask you some questions and then create a project folder for your plugin.
-Anfterwards install your plugin into pretalx:
+Afterwards install your plugin into pretalx:

    (env)$ cd pretalx-pluginname
    (env)$ python setup.py develop